Ortwind/ortwind.github.io/_posts/2018-10-16-Paper-Salesman-In-Scranton-PA.md

 layout: "post"
 ---

+# Help wanted:
+## Paper Salesman at a mid-cap regional paper and office supply distributor with an emphasis on servicing small-business clients.

-This is a help wanted ad for a paper salesman to train under the legendary Michael Scott.
+Candidate to train under the legendary paper industry salesman, and 11 time Dundie Award winner Michael Scott.
 <br>
 Must be able to deal with annoying co-workers.
-Yes, I am looking at you Jim.